hbctraining/Intro-to-R-flipped/schedules/IntroR_practical_using_online_resource.md

+## Description

+This workshop will give participants an overview of the basics of R and RStudio.
+R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
+RStudio is a tool that provides a user-friendly environment for working with R.

+These materials are intended to provide a quick overview of the R programming language.

 ## Learning Objectives

-1. **R syntax**: Understand the different 'parts of speech'.
+* **R syntax:** Understanding the different 'parts of speech' in R; introducing variables and functions, demonstrating how functions work, and modifying arguments for specific use cases.
-2. **Data types structures in R**: Describe the various data types and data structures.
+* **Data structures in R:** Getting a handle on the classes of data structures and the types of data used by R.
-3. **Data inspection and wrangling**: Demonstrate the utilization of functions and indices to inspect and subset data from various data structures
+* **Data inspection and wrangling:** Reading in data from files.
+Using indices and various functions to subset, merge, and create datasets.
+* **Exporting data:** Generating new data tables for use outside of the R environment.

 ## Installations